Dr Varsha Singh

 Biography

-Varsha Singh is a Principal Investigator in the Division of Molecular Microbiology within the School of Life Sciences.
+Varsha Singh is a Principal Investigator in the Division of Molecular Microbiology within the Faculty of Life Sciences.
 She obtained a PhD in the cell biology of malaria parasite, Plasmodium falciparum, from Indian Institute of Science, Bangalore in 2005.
-She worked as a post-doctoral researcher at Duke University Medical Centre, USA.
+She worked as a post-doctoral researcher at Duke University Medical Centre, USA where she worked with Caenorhabditis elegans as a genetically tractable host for pathogenic bacteria and developed interest in G protein coupled receptors.
 She started her own research group in India in 2013 with Intermediate Fellowship from the Wellcome Trust DBT Alliance followed by a Senior Fellowship in 2022.
 Varsha moved to the University of Dundee, as a Senior Lecturer and Wolfson Fellow of the Royal Society, in 2023.

 Research